Persian campaign (World War I): 1915

-In November 1915, Colonel Pessian, the commander of the Gendarmerie in Hamedan, launched an attack on the pro-Russian Persian Cossack Brigade at the Battle of Musalla.
+In November 1915, Colonel Pessian (Taghi Pasyan), the commander of the Gendarmerie in Hamedan, launched an attack on the pro-Russian Persian Cossack Brigade at the Battle of Musalla.
 Pessian's gendarmes managed to disarm the Persian Cossacks, and some were even persuaded, after a patriotic speech, to join his forces.
-After this victory, the Russians advanced on the Persian Gendermerie, in Robat Karim forces under Mohammad-Hossein Jahanbani and popular forces under the command of Heydar Latifiyan and in Hamedan-Kermanshah road forces under Colonel Pessian and Azizollah Zarghami (fa) could not defend Hamedan against an advancing Russian Caucasus Army which was superior in numbers and weapons.
+After this victory, the Russians advanced on the Persian Gendermerie, in Robat Karim forces under Mohammad Hossein Jahanbani and popular forces under the command of Heydar Latifiyan and in Hamedan-Kermanshah road forces under Colonel Pessian and Azizollah Zarghami (fa) could not defend Hamedan against an advancing Russian Caucasus Army which was superior in numbers and weapons.
 In Soltanabad, gendarmerie forces under Masoud Kayhan (de) were also defeated by the Russians.
 The gendarmes then retreated to Kermanshah.
-On 10 November 1915, pro-Central Powers Gendarmerie under Ali Quli Khan Pasyan defeated the pro-British Khamseh tribal forces of Ibrahim Khan Qavam-ul-Mulk (fa) and captured Shiraz.
+On 10 November 1915, pro-Central Powers Gendarmerie under Ali Quli Khan Pasyan defeated the pro-British Khamseh tribal forces of Ebrahim Khan Qavam-ul-Mulk and captured Shiraz.
 All British residents of Shiraz were arrested.
-The Gendarmes also captured Yazd and Kerman.
+The Gendarmes also captured Yazid and Kerman.

 In the middle of November 1915, General Yudenitch, who was managing the Caucasian Campaign, dispatched two columns into the Iranian Azerbaijan; one, under General Nikolai Baratov, had orders to push southwest to Hamadan and Kermanshah, opening the way to Baghdad.
 The second column advanced to Isfahan, by way of Kum and Kashan.
 Another detachment of the Russian Caucasus Army marched on Tehran.
 On 14 November, the Austro-Hungarian and German Ministers left the capital.
 Still, Ahmad Shah Qajar was determined to remain in the city, and the Prince of Reuss undertook to hold strategical points with a force of 6,000 Persian gendarmerie, about 3,000 Turkish irregulars, and some number of disaffected Persian tribesmen (a force of approximately 15,000 in all).
 Nevertheless, by the end of the month, Tehran had been taken by the Russian Caucasus Army and its allied Armenian volunteers.

-In December 1915, the Shah was induced to appoint a new pro-Ally cabinet with Prince Firman Firma at its head.
+In December 1915, the Shah was induced to appoint a new pro-Allied cabinet with Prince Firman Firma at its head.
 On the 15th of the same month, Nikolai Baratov's column took Hamadan, encountering no significant resistance.
 During the last days of 1915, Sir Percy Sykes, with the temporary rank of Brigadier-General, was tasked with establishing a force of the South Persia Rifles, to be drawn from the local tribesmen by means of financial inducements.
 This initiative was intended to counteract the strong influence exerted by Germany across most of South Persia.